-Amphitheater Falls in Tioga County, Pennsylvania features an enormous amphitheater of rock (thus the name) surrounding a 25-foot waterfall that plunges down the Campbells Run Gorge near Tiadaghton.
+Amphitheater Falls in Tioga County, Pennsylvania features an enormous amphitheater of rock (thus the name) surrounding a 45 foot-tall waterfall that plunges down the Campbells Run Gorge near Tiadaghton.

 Seemingly inaccessible from all directions, the hike I’m going to describe here is NOT for beginners!